ThemeMountain/docs/source/_pine/getting-started/compatibility.blade.md

   order: 3
 ---

-# List of email clients that Acorn is compatible with
+# List of email clients that Pine is compatible with

-Acorn has been (and is regularly) tested to render well in all major email clients.
+Pine has been (and is regularly) tested to render well in all major email clients.

 We use both [Email on Acid](https://www.emailonacid.com/) and [Litmus](https://litmus.com/) to test.
-The following table shows all major email clients that Acorn supports and is compatible with:
+The following table shows all major email clients that Pine supports and is compatible with:

 <table class="rounded text-left border text-grey-dark mt-8 mb-6 w-full text-sm" cellpadding="16" cellspacing="0">
     <thead class="bg-grey-lighter text-black">